jackokring/agon-forth/fof/README.md

 * It had to be loosely ANS Forth based.
 * It had to have a prefix assembler, like F-PC.

-For Agon I wanted to stick with mnost features from Cerberus Z80 FORTH, except that I decided not to include a text editor in Forth itself.
+For Agon I wanted to stick with most features from Cerberus Z80 FORTH, except that I decided not to include a text editor in Forth itself.
 A buffer to hold a large source file would take up too much addressing space.
 The good news is that it is easy for Agon to run the